cseanburns/systems-librarianship/src/06-learn-the-cli.md

 ```

 You will practice these commands using
-the following program that I wrote
+the program that I wrote
-called [learn-the-cli][learnthecli].
+called [learn-the-cli][learnthecli]
+(I will show you how to install
+this and the other programs shortly).

 I also developed a [flashcards][flashcards]
 program that will help you learn an